 phrases 7 and 8

-Each Hooded Warbler sings one accented but several non-accented songs.
+Each Hooded Warbler sings one first category accented but several second category non-accented songs.

 accented (May, NJ)

-Magnolia Warbler songs can sound very similar to Hooded Warbler (May, PA).
+Magnolia Warbler first category accented songs can sound very similar to Hooded Warbler (migrant, May, PA).

 accented (July, ME)

-Prairie Warblers sing several versions of two song types, called A and B, which are equivalent to accented and unaccented respectively.
+Prairie Warblers sing several versions of two song types, called group A and B (per BNA), which are equivalent to first and second category respectively.

 Several warbler species sing only one version of each of the two song types:

 Occasionally a bird of one species will sing the song of another species.
-This Black-throated Green Warbler sang a normal accented song but the unaccented song was preceded by a Pine Warbler-like trill.
-This bird returned to the same spot for three successive years, and interestingly, the habitat was typical for Pine Warbler, dry oak/pine woodland, but not for Black-throated Warbler; this species breeds only in white cedar bogs in the pine barrens in southern New Jersey (May, NJ).
+This Black-throated Green Warbler sang a normal first category song but the second category song was preceded by a Pine Warbler-like trill.
+This bird returned to the same spot for three successive years, and interestingly, the habitat was typical for Pine Warbler, dry oak/pine woodland, but not for Black-throated Green Warbler; this species breeds only in white cedar bogs in the pine barrens in southern New Jersey (May, NJ).

-Type A or accented, a simple rising buzz with an end note (migrant, May, NJ)
+Type A or first category, a simple rising buzz with an end note (migrant, May, NJ)

-Type B or unaccented, more complex with clear and buzzy notes (July, ME)
+Type B, or second category, more complex with clear and buzzy notes (July, ME)

 accented (June, NJ)